How to Clean White Deposits Off an Orthodontia Retainer

 Bleah!
-Your kid's orthodontic retainers are scaling up with those unsightly white deposits and it seems that no amount of toothbrush scrubbing removes it.
+Your kid's orthodontic retainers are scaling up with those unsightly white deposits, and it seems that no amount of toothbrush scrubbing will remove it.
 What can you do?

-Firstly, it's helpful to know what the white deposit is.
+Firstly, it's helpful to know what those white deposit are.
 Like your teeth, orthodontic retainers can build up plaque and tartar.
 The white stuff is calcium left behind from saliva.
 If your child has been ultra-diligent about cleaning the retainer on a daily basis, the build-up should be minimal.
-However, if that were the case, you wouldn't be reading this article.
+However, if that were the case, you probably wouldn't be reading this article.

-For example, take my son's retainers, which are a bit different than the run of the mill kind in that they are designed to widen his palette and jaw.
+For example, take my son's retainers, which are a bit different than the run-of-the-mill kind in that they are designed to widen his palette and jaw.
 His devices have a little gear in the center that is turned once a week to spread the retainers.
-Theoretically, my son is supposed to wear them 24/7 with the exception of meals.
-The reality is that he removes them at lunch during school, stores them in his lunch box without rinsing first, then lets them fester there until after dinner when he lightly rinses and returns the retainers to his mouth.
-When I finally became aware of his habit, I nearly choked.
-When I got a close look at those plastic devices I recoiled so hard I nearly got whiplash.
-You could have mined the calcium build up, they were practically growing crystals!
+Theoretically, he is supposed to wear them 24/7, with the exception of meals.
+The reality is that he removes them at lunch during school, stores them in his lunchbox without rinsing, and then lets them fester there until after dinner, when he gives them a light rinse before returning them to his mouth.
+When I finally became aware of his habit—and got a close look at the retainers—I recoiled so fast I nearly got whiplash.
+You could have mined the calcium build-up; they were practically growing crystals!

-No amount of soaking in Efferdent seemed to rid his retainers of the scale.
-They were nicely deodorized however.
-What did I do?
+No amount of soaking in Efferdent seemed to rid his retainers of those deposits.
+They were, however, nicely deodorized.
+What did I end up doing?
 Read on.

 Being the organic, holistic, find-a-natural-way-to-do-things kind of mom that I am, I realized the solution to this calcium build-up lay in my kitchen cupboard in the form of distilled white vinegar.
 Here's what you can try: